Raffaele of Sant'Elia a Pianisi

-Padre Raffaele of Sant'Elia a Pianisi (14 December 1816 – 6 January 1901), baptized as Domenico Petrucelli, commonly known as Padre Raffaele, was an Italian Priest and a monk of the Franciscan Capuchin order.
+Raffaele of Sant'Elia a Pianisi (14 December 1816 – 6 January 1901), baptized as Domenico Petrucelli, commonly known as "Padre Raffaele", was an Italian Priest and a friar of the Order of Friars Minor Capuchin.

 Early life

-Padre Raffaele was born in Sant'Elia a Pianisi on December 14, 1816, to a peasant Italian Roman Catholic family; he was baptized the next day.
+Raffaele was born in Sant'Elia a Pianisi on December 14, 1816, to a peasant Italian Roman Catholic family; he was baptized the next day.
 Domenico was the seventh of ten children.
 His father was a farmer and, his mother was a housewife.
 He would work in the fields and care for his family's animals.
 His parents names were Salvatore Petruccelli and Brigida Mastrovita.

-He worked several different jobs before joining the Franciscan Order.
+He worked several different jobs before joining the Capuchins.